-A. Eligibility for promotion and/or tenure will be determined according to the current Faculty and Staff Handbook and the Manual of the Board of Regents.
+A. Eligibility for promotion and/or tenure will be determined according to the current Faculty Handbook and the Manual of the Board of Regents.
 Evaluation and review shall follow the written policies of the Department and the College.

 Section VIII.
 Relationship to Other Governing Rules and Regulations

 Nothing in these bylaws should be construed to supersede provisions of the Statutes of the University of Houston as described in the Faculty Handbook and other materials provided by the Office of the Provost or the bylaws of the College of Natural Sciences and Mathematics.